toriejw/dicom-handler/README.md

 2. Use S3 (or something similar) for file storage, and return a temporary, secure URL to the user to view the image.
 3. Learn more about DICOM!
 It seems like a file type with a lot of complexity, and before doing this "for real" I'd want to better understand how it works, especially any potential gotchas and best practices.
 4. Add unit tests for `DicomImage`.
 Currently the feature tests cover that class, but for a robust test suite, I'd also want unit tests.

+## Code Walkthrough

+Just in case you're not familiar with Rails, here's a quick rundown of what code files are important.

+This repo contains a single API, `POST /images`, with the route defined in [routes.rb](./config/routes.rb).

+The route definition points to the [ImagesController](./app/controllers/api/v1/images_controller.rb), where request processing is handled for the endpoint.

+The controller makes use of the [DicomImage](./app/models/dicom_image.rb) model to handle the bulk of the logic.

+Finally, the test file for the endpoint lives in [images_spec.rb](./spec/requests/api/v1/images_spec.rb).